Skip to main content

 Roofing growth path Move from Google Ads traffic to calls, estimates, and follow-up.

-The page should make clear what changes in the marketing path: the source, page, offer, proof, tracking, follow-up, and sales action behind calls, quote requests, booked jobs, and follow-up.
+The work connects the source, page, offer, proof, tracking, follow-up, and sales action behind calls, quote requests, booked jobs, and follow-up.

 How should a business decide whether this service fits?